bevacqua/dominus/README.md

 ### `a.hasClass(value)`

 Returns `true` if at least one of the elements in the collection matches every class in `value`. `value` can either be a space-separated class list or an array.

+### `a.show(shown)`

+Sets `display: block` on the element if `shown` is either `undefined`, `true`, or a function that will be invoked for each element in `a`.
+If it's a function then each elemnt will be shown or hidden according to the result of that function.
+The function is passed no arguments and `this` is assigned to each element.

+### `a.hide(hidden)`

+Sets `display: none` on the element if `hidden` is either `undefined`, `true`, or a function that will be invoked for each element in `a`.
+If it's a function then each elemnt will be shown or hidden according to the result of that function.
+The function is passed no arguments and `this` is assigned to each element.

 _You can physically alter the DOM, using the methods listed in the next category._